A Lesson in Life (on the Run) - Story by "Elwood"

 Arriving in Beantown with little but a suitcase filled with running shoes and a map of the famous Boston Marathon route in tow, I hailed a cab and had the driver take me to a hotel in Newton.
 Newton, of course, is the Boston suburb famous, or rather infamous, for the marathon's hills, most notably fabled Heartbreak Hill.

-Once I got settled in – a story in of itself and a feat that ultimately involved my finding and renting a room through a local YMCA (I was 17 and too young to check into a hotel or so I discovered) – I went for a run over a portion of the course that constitutes history's oldest and most prestigious footrace.
+a hotel or so I discovered) I went for a run over a portion of the course that constitutes history's oldest and most prestigious footrace.
 Following my run, having researched local bus and subway lines, I found a bus that would take me to 372A Chestnut Hill Avenue in Brighton.

 To most this was simply an address.
 To aspiring marathoners, it was a building standing at exactly the 22.5 mile mark of the Boston Marathon course they and many thousands had run past for decades.
 To me, however, it was the location of the recently opened Bill Rodgers Running Center, a running specialty store.